SoloScripted/sudokode/README.md

 -   **Responsive UI**: Adapts to different screen sizes for a great experience on web and mobile.
 -   **Dynamic Puzzle Generation**: Every new game provides a unique, solvable Sudoku puzzle.
 -   **Conflict Highlighting**: Automatically highlights numbers that conflict in a row, column, or 3x3 box.
+-   **Difficulty Levels**: Choose from Easy, Medium, Hard, or Expert to match your skill level.
 -   **Interactive Number Pad**: Shows how many of each number are left to be placed.
 -   **Hint System**: Get up to 5 hints per game to help you when you're stuck.
 -   **Game Timer**: Tracks completion time.